Jorgemagic/NetStandard_And_NativeLibraries/README.md

 ## Goal

-Create a C# NetStandard library that required a C++ Native Library and its must be copy the correct native library file by platform *(Windows, Linux and Mac)* and architecture *(x86 or x64)* when it is reference by another C# library/exe.
+Create a C# NetStandard library that requires a C++ Native Library.
+Its must be copy the correct native library file by platform *(Windows, Linux and Mac)* and architecture *(x86 or x64)*  when it is referenced by another C# library/exe.
 Furthermore the C# NetStandard library must be prepared to provide a nuget package.
 So we can to use it as reference library *(development)* or a nuget library *(release)* and the behavior must be the same.

 ## Projects

-* [NativeLib](NativeLib/) folder is a simple C++ library that export a SUM method.
+* [NativeLib](NativeLib/) folder is a simple C++ library that export a *Sum* method.
 * [NativeLibWrapper](NativeLibWrapper/) folder with a C# netstandard wrapper *(pinvoke)*.
 * [ConsoleApp_x86](ConsoleApp_x86) x86 test that reference as library the NativeLibWrapper.
 * [ConsoleApp_x64](ConsoleApp_x64) x64 test that use NativeLibWrapper as library reference.